jjpryor/foodrecommendations/README.md

     - It is a restraurant first and a barbecue restraurant second.
 They style is a normal sit-down restarurant with table-service down in an upscale look.
 Downstairs is also a live jazz club.
     - Pork ribs, brisket, mac & cheese, beans.
 All the food is great & good  ambiance.
 They have other entrees that are not just smoked meats.
 They have their own pastry chef.
 + Korean
-  - foo
+  - item
-  - bar
+  - item

 + Food Trucks & Street Food
-  - foo
+  - item
-  - bar
+  - item

 ### Dessert
-  - foo
+  - item
-  - bar
+  - item